ASL-19/secpolicy_gen/JSON.md

     * "id" : string : ID to distinguish this subsection from other subsections, shall be a unique name
     * "title" : string : Title of the subsection
     * "heading" : string : Heading for the whole subsection contents
     * "include" : string : Whether to include this subsection in the generated policy or not.
-It contains the ID of the field that dictates the inclusion, and if empty it includes it anyway
+It contains the ID of the field that dictates the inclusion.
+In case it is empty the subsection is included regardless.
     * "inputs" : list : List of inputs to present to user
       * "id" : string : ID to distinguish this input from other inputs, shall be a unique name
       * "type" : string : Different type of supported inputs "[text|radio|checkbox]"